Weak Galerkin Method for Electrical Impedance Tomography: Weak Galerkin method and error analysis

-Here we use $\sigma_h$ is piecewise constant and the assumption that $u$ is piecewise $H^2$ regular and $\sigma\nabla u$ is piecewise $H^1$ regular.
-Use the trace inequality \eqref{trace} again and the approximation property of the $L^2$ projection operator we have
+where we have used the fact that $\sigma_h$ is piecewise constant and the regularity assumptions on $u$ and $\sigma\nabla u$.
+Following the approximation property of the $L^2$ projection operator $Q_b$ and the trace inequality \eqref{trace}, we also have